pysb/pysb/doc/tutorial.rst

 Where tBid is the truncated Bid.
 The parameters *kf*, *kr*, and *kc* represent the forward, reverse, and catalytic rates that dictate the consumption of Bid via catalysis by C8 and the formation of tBid.
-For completeness we write the ODEs that represent this system below:
+We will eventually end up with a mathematical representation that will look something like this:

 .. math::
    \frac{d[C8]}{dt}     &= -kf[C8]*[Bid] + kr*[C8:Bid] + kc*[C8:Bid] \\